mhansen/graphviz-docs/content/en/docs/attr-types/portPos.md

 ---
 title: portPos
-description: Port Position
+description: Port Position: where on a node an edge should be aimed
 ---
-modifier indicating where on a node an edge should be aimed.
-It has the form `portname(:compass_point)?` or `compass_point`.
+`portPos` has the form
+`portname(:compass_point)?` or `compass_point`.
 If the first form is used, the corresponding node must either have [record]({{< ref "../shapes.md#record" >}}) shape with one of its fields having the given `portname`, or have an